anishVermaIsHere/fake-api/README.md

 # shop-fake-api
-this is fake api for ecommerce products
+this is a fake api for ecommerce products